 Groups of students will present and comment upon the readings that will be assigned to them on the first day of class.
 The presentation can be a power point or a simple conversation, and should aim to stimulate class discussion.
-The entire group should use no more than 1 hour, which will be followed by 20 minutes of Q&A. Each member of the group should use about the same amount of time.
-Students will be given the floor in front of the class and the presentation will involve as little reading as possible; thus, they are encouraged to practice it several times in advance.
+The entire group should use about 1 hour, which will be followed by 15 minutes of Q&A. Each member of the group should use about the same amount of time.
+Students will be given the floor in front of the class and the presentation will involve as little reading as possible; thus, you are encouraged to practice it several times in advance.

-Students should take care to make a good presentation: organize their thoughts; express them clearly; speak up so they can be heard; project their voice and pause for effect when wishing to make a point; make eye contact with the audience.
+Each student group should take care to make a good presentation: organize your thoughts; express them clearly; speak up so you can be heard; project your voice and pause for effect when wishing to make a point; make eye contact with the audience.
 In professional life, you will have to speak in similar circumstances to colleagues, patrons, administrators, etc., and skills in this area are important.
 If you make a power point presentation, make sure any equipment you need is set up prior to the beginning of the class.
+Each student mark will be the average of the mark for the overall presentation and the mark for his/her individual performance.

-Within one week from the presentation students will give the instructor a copy of either the power point or the speaking notes to support her memory of the points made, but the performance will be assessed as well as the content of the presentation.
+Within a couple of days from the presentation students will give the instructor a copy of either the power point or the speaking notes to support her memory, but keep in mind that your performance will be assessed as well as the content of the presentation.

-The instructor will provide students with a confidential written evaluation of the presentation, and a mark, within one week of the submission of power point or notes.
+The instructor will provide each student with a confidential written evaluation of the presentation and a mark within one week of the submission of power point or notes.